Opsin: The retinal binding lysine

-Beside these functions, an opsin without Lys2967.43, such as a gluopsin, could still be light sensitive, since in cattle rhodopsin, the retinal binding lysine can be shifted from position 296 to other positions, even into other transmembrane domains, without changing ligh sensitivity.
+Beside these functions, an opsin without Lys2967.43, such as a gluopsin, could still be light sensitive, since in cattle rhodopsin, the retinal binding lysine can be shifted from position 296 to other positions, even into other transmembrane domains, without changing light sensitivity.

-In the phylogeny above, Each clade contains sequences from opsins and other G protein-coupled receptors.
+In the phylogeny above, each clade contains sequences from opsins and other G protein-coupled receptors.
 The number of sequences and two pie charts are shown next to the clade.
 The first pie chart shows the percentage of a certain amino acid at the position in the sequences corresponding Lys2967.43 in cattle rhodopsin.
 The amino acids are color-coded.
 The colors are red for lysine (K), purple for glutamic acid (E), orange for argenine (R), dark and mid-gray for other amino acids, and light gray for sequences that have no data at that position.
 The second pie chart gives the taxon composition for each clade, green stands for craniates, dark green for cephalochordates, mid green for echinoderms, brown for nematodes, pale pink for annelids, dark blue for arthropods, light blue for mollusks, and purple for cnidarians.
 The branches to the clades have pie charts, which give support values for the branches.
 The values are from right to left SH-aLRT/aBayes/UFBoot.
 The branches are considered supported when SH-aLRT ≥ 80%, aBayes ≥ 0.95, and UFBoot ≥ 95%.
 If a support value is above its threshold the pie chart is black otherwise gray.